 - 1. Start with the strut that is attached to the steering cylinder, typically the right strut. - 2.
 Check for straightness by setting a straight edge against the steering weldment and check for alignment with the frame mounted weldment. - 3.
-If they are not aligned, loosen the jam nuts on the eyebolt locating the cylinder and adjust the eyebolt in or out until they are properly aligned. - For defoliator models not equipped with an eyebolt for adjustment the bolts affixing the cylinder plate to the rear tube will have to be loosen and retightened after the strut is aligned.
+If they are not aligned, loosen the jam nuts on the eyebolt locating the cylinder and adjust the eyebolt in or out until they are properly aligned. - 4.
+For defoliator models not equipped with an eyebolt for adjustment the bolts affixing the cylinder plate to the rear tube will have to be loosen and retightened after Figure rear tube will have to be loosen and retightened after Figure 7-12: Steerable Struts the strut is aligned.